One thing’s certain on Oct. 1: Congress will have allowed the nine-month extension of the 2008 farm bill to expire.

 As for a shutdown’s effect on the USDA, Pryor said he had not spoken with department officials about their plans for determining who is an essential employee and which of the agency’s wide-ranging responsibilities would merit continuation in a potential shutdown.

-Pryor said he is worried that his stateís county extension service could be affected if Congress does not approve an extension for the farm bill.
+Pryor said he is worried that his state’s county extension service could be affected if Congress does not approve a continuing resolution.

 An officer with the Southern Council of Food Inspection Locals, which represents Food Safety and Inspection Service meat inspectors, said via email that his members have not received information about how they would be affected.
 The inspectors are expected to be classified as essential personnel.